atdd-bdd/GherkinExecutorForJava/README.md

 linesToAddForDataAndGlue.add("import production_package;");
 ```

 Now create a feature file and put it into the feature directory.
+If you want, you can create a `features`directory and set `searchTree`to true and feature files will be searched in that directory.

 ```
 public static final String featureSubDirectory = "src/test/java/";